View Class Profile

 Your guidance and advice creates the pathway for high school students imagining their college career.
-Discover what life and learning mean at Macalester, and help them know when our school is the right fit.
+Discover what life and learning mean at Macalester, and help them know when Macalester may be the right fit.

-These recorded workshops are geared at making the college search and application process easier.
+These free, online workshops are geared at making the college search and application process easier.
 Interest in Macalester is not required (but we hope to leave a great impression).
 Topics like writing a college essay, filling out the Common App, and navigating financial aid are just a few of the choices.
-Workshops are available to view anytime.
+Registration is now open for Summer 2025 workshops.

 For high school seniors who know Macalester is their college of choice and want to apply Early Decision, the Early Financial Aid Assessment gives them an early view of their financial aid package.
 It can reduce the worry about a binding decision and give them the motivation to apply Early Decision I or II.

-Questions about Macalester, your application, or the application process?
+Questions about Macalester or the application process?
 Get in touch with the Admissions Officer for your region.

 Macalester Admissions practices holistic admission review.
 Factors such as academic performance in context, recommendation letters, essays, leadership experience and potential, and extracurricular involvement are thoroughly reviewed by the Admissions Committee.
 The most important part of your application is something students are already working on throughout high school; their performance in high school!
 It is this performance that is the best predictor of success in college.